ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Hard memory limit {#hard-memory-limit}

-The hard memory limit specifies the total amount of available memory.
+The hard memory limit specifies the total amount of memory available to the {{ ydb-short-name }} process.

-By default, the hard memory limit is set to the {{ ydb-short-name }} node process's [cgroups](https://en.wikipedia.org/wiki/Cgroups) memory limit.
+By default, the hard memory limit for the {{ ydb-short-name }} process is set to its [cgroups](https://en.wikipedia.org/wiki/Cgroups) memory limit.

-In environments without a cgroups memory limit, the default hard memory limit is equal to the host's total available memory.
-This allows the database to utilize all available resources in unrestricted environments, though it may lead to resource contention with other processes running on the same host.
+In environments without a cgroups memory limit, the default hard memory limit equals to the host's total available memory.
+This configuration allows the database to utilize all available resources but may lead to resource competition with other processes on the same host.
+Although the memory controller attempts to account for this external consumption, such a setup is not recommended.

 Additionally, the hard memory limit can be specified in the configuration.
-Note that the database process may still exceed this limit, so it is highly recommended to use cgroups memory limits in production environments to enforce strict memory control.
+Note that the database process may still exceed this limit.
+Therefore, it is highly recommended to use cgroups memory limits in production environments to enforce strict memory control.

 Example of the `memory_controller_config` section with a specified hard memory limit: